 3. Talk to a doctor about your suspected diagnosis.

 No matter what you find, it’s important to have your doctor confirm your diagnosis.
 The Pew survey found that 35 percent of respondents did not get a second opinion, but of those that did, only 41 percent had their suspicions confirmed by a medical professional.

 4. Don’t stress out about your possible imagined health condition.

 If you’re the type of person who gets easily stressed by uncertainty, you should be especially cautious of Googling your symptoms, cautions one study.
 You may have a condition dubbed “cyberchondria,” the online version of hypochondria, where you think every symptom applies to you.
 For example, mistaking a simple tension headache for a brain tumor, for example.
 This can cause you to worry unnecessarily, visit the doctor more than necessary and demand too many tests or even medications you don’t really need.

 While search engines can empower us with information, online research is no substitute for a physician’s diagnosis.
 Rose Taroyan, MD, MPH, clinical assistant professor of family medicine and primary care physician at Keck Medicine of USC, warns against the risk of incorrect self-diagnoses.

-“People end up with misleading information that can cause stress,” she said.
-“Instead of searching the Internet for medical answers, try scheduling regular checkups with a primary care provider that can put your mind at ease and directly address your concerns.”
+“People end up with misleading information that can cause stress,” Taroyan says.
+“Instead of searching the internet for medical answers, try scheduling regular checkups with a primary care provider that can put your mind at ease and directly address your concerns.”

 If you believe something is wrong, reach out to your primary care physician for help.
-Not only can you count on their diagnosis, but can immediately receive steps for treatment.
+Not only can you count on their diagnosis, but you can also immediately receive steps for treatment.